 Hang on; I’m confused what is the difference between hemp seed oil and CBD/Hemp oil?

 Hemp seed oil is by cold pressing ripened hemp seeds.
-It contains little to no traces of Cannabidol and THC, and has nutritional benefits derived because of its high traces of essential amino acids and essential fatty acids.
-These nutrients can’t be stored in the body and are known to have benefit to aiding skin and digestion issues, immunity and low-level anxiety.
-It won’t get your dog “high” and has no known adverse reactions so far.
+It contains little to no traces of Cannabidiol and THC and has nutritional benefits derived because of its high traces of essential amino acids and essential fatty acids.
+These nutrients can’t be stored in the body and are known to have benefits to aiding skin and digestion issues, immunity, and low-level anxiety.
+It won't get your dog “high” and has no known adverse reactions so far.

 CBD oil works by the cannabinoids present positively interacting with the dog's own natural endocannabinoid system.
 While this isn’t a “cure-all” it can help by restoring the dog's endocannabinoid system back to its working order, which may explain why CBD oil is great at treating issues like anxiety, seizures, symptoms of cancer, GI issues and inflammation.